Kong/docs.konghq.com/app/_src/gateway/upgrade/backup-and-restore.md

 purpose: Learn how to back up and restore Kong Gateway
 ---

-Before any upgrade, back up your {{site.base_gateway}} data.
+Before you start any upgrade, back up your {{site.base_gateway}} data.
-Kong supports two back up methods for Gateway entities: database backup and declarative backup.
+Kong supports two back up methods for {{site.base_gateway}} entities: database backup and declarative backup.

 We recommend backing up data using both methods, as this offers recovery flexibility.
 * The native database tools are robust and can restore data instantly, compared to the declarative tool.